 DNS is the link between your domain name and website hosting.
 If you’re shifting to a new web host or even server, you may find yourself having to point your domain name towards a new IP address.

-To do that you just need to make use of the DNS editor as discussed above.
-To change the IP address of your website, edit the VALUE of the DNS records you specified before.
-Following the example given in the previous section, you can modify “188.8.131.52” to whatever new IP address that has been provided to you.
+To do that, you just need to make use of the DNS editor, as discussed above.
+To change the IP address of your online project, edit the VALUE of the DNS records you specified before.
+Following the example given in the previous section, you can modify “188.8.131.52” to whatever new IP address has been provided to you.

-Please note though that this is a very vital function that is hardly ever used.
-There are scenarios under which having to change your website IP may be important, such as moving away from a blacklisted IP address or even an entire IP range which has been targeted for frequent cyberattacks.
+IMPORTANT: Please note this is a very specific function that is hardly ever used.
+There are scenarios under which changing your website IP may be important, such as moving away from a blacklisted IP address or even an entire IP range targeted for frequent cyberattacks.

-How to Manage your IP Addresses on VPS Server of ScalaHosting
+How to Manage IP Addresses on your VPS Server with ScalaHosting

-Once that is selected you can see a list of all the VPS accounts you’ve created so far, along with other details including attached domain name and IP address.
-You will not, however, be able to modify the IP address assigned (since there is only one).
+Once that is selected, you can see a list of all the VPS accounts you’ve created so far, along with other details, including the attached domain name and IP address.
+However, you will not be able to modify the IP address assigned (since there is only one).

-The only configuration you may be able to do is to modify the link between domain name and IP address as I discussed in the section above.
-An alternative method of doing so would be if you were using a Content Delivery Network such as Cloudflare.
-If that was the case, you can modify settings using Cloudflare DNS management.
+The only changes you may be able to make is to modify the link between domain name and IP address, as discussed in the section above.
+An alternative method of doing it would be using a Content Delivery Network such as Cloudflare.
+If that was the case, you could modify settings using Cloudflare DNS management.

-Managing a Virtual Private Server account isn’t very difficult for those who have basic knowledge of how networked servers are configured.
-Please note though that configuration details can sometimes be tricky.
-If you’re unsure about how to configure your account it is best to look towards Managed VPS hosting to ensure you have the proper levels of support.
+Managing a Virtual Private Server account isn’t very difficult for those who know how networked servers are configured.
+Please note that configuration details and instructions can sometimes be tricky.
+If you’re unsure how to configure your account, it is best to look towards Managed VPS hosting to benefit from our top-level support.